Jurickson Profar Player Props: Rockies vs. Cardinals

 Jurickson Profar At The Plate

-- Profar has a double, a home run and two walks while hitting .200.
+- Profar has a double, a home run and two walks while batting .207.

-- In four of seven games this year, Profar has had at least one hit, including one game with multiple hits.
+- In five of eight games this season, Profar has had at least one hit, including one game with multiple hits.

+- He has hit a long ball in one of eight games, and in 3.1% of his plate appearances.

+- Profar has driven in a run in three games this season (37.5%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.